nextflow-io/training/docs/basic_training/containers.md

 !!! exercise "Bonus Exercise"

-    Change the process directives in `script5.nf` or the `nextflow.config` file to make the pipeline automatically use BioContainers when using salmon, or fastqc.
+    Change the process directives in `script5.nf` or the `nextflow.config` file to make the workflow automatically use BioContainers when using salmon, or fastqc.

     !!! tip "Hint"